eebrowning/toast_diagnostic/README.md

+Running the project:

+If you already have your local environment set up, just navigate to the next-app folder in your terminal, and run the following:

+`npm install`

+`npm run dev`

+Step 1: Installing the Node JS and NPM

+https://brew.sh/ ->go here, there is a copyable terminal script you can paste in your terminal to install Homebrew.

+Upon opening Homebrew, you will encounter a command-line interface where you can easily unpack and install Node.js and NPM by executing the command 'brew install node'.
+After this, Node JS and NPM will be installed, and you have to confirm their Installation.

+`brew install node`

+Step 2: Verifying Installation
+To confirm the Installation of Node JS and NPM, you have to open the terminal and type the node -v and npm -v commands to check the installed version.

+`node -v`

+`npm -v`

+If the Homebrew hasn’t installed the latest version of Node JS, you can open it again and run the command brew upgrade node.
+It will update the Node JS version.

 David: providing variety of useful splunk queries that can be turned into a template for generating splunk links
 Gabriel: Front end appearance, next.js structure, Chrome connection
 Ethan: next.js API, data store(react-query or redux), sorting data efficiently